klashxx/klashxx.github.io/_posts/2017-03-06-the-killing-machine.md

 >        %y     tty      TTY
 >        %z     vsz      VSZ

-First things first, To _Kill_ a process, first, we need is its `PID`, then get how long has it been running and finally the command name and it's args.
+First things first, To _Kill_ a process, we need is its `PID`, then get how long has it been running and finally the command name and it's args.

 This be accomplished by this format string using the codes mentioned in the table above: